 · Sonja grew up in Madsen in the Red Lake District and received her secondary education in Red Lake; she attained a post-secondary teaching diploma in Thunder Bay.
 Retiring in 2005, she had specialized in the kindergarten area and had been employed with a number of school boards across Ontario.

 · Sonja married Ray Riley in the mid-1960s in Red Lake.
-Ray was born in Nova Scotia c 1942 and was the son of Alban Riley and Dora Rice.
+Ray was born in Nova Scotia c1942 and was the son of Alban Riley and S Dora Rice.
 He spent a career in natural resource management with the Ontario government.

-· The Rileys have two children, Christopher born in Kenora in 1972 and living in Thunder Bay, and Jill born in Winnipeg in 1975 and presently employed in the child welfare area in Thunder Bay.
+· The Rileys have two children, Christopher born in Kenora in 1972 and living in Thunder Bay, and Jill born in Winnipeg in 1975 and presently employed in the early childhood education area in Thunder Bay.

 The Stella (Kwasnicia) Taylor Family: